Helen Brough Helen Brough

 This open-studio event is a rare chance to see behind the scenes: wander through the maker’s studios, meet the artist, and experience the delicate glow of the reverse glass paintings in person.

-Helen Brough: Emulated Flora – Large-Scale Installation in Brooklyn’s DUMBO Art Scene, Now Available for Collectors by Helen Brough
+Helen Brough: Emulated Flora – Large-Scale Installation in Brooklyn’s DUMBO Art Scene, Now Available for Collectors

 Twenty years ago, I created Emulated Flora, a large-scale installation at 70 Washington Street in DUMBO, Brooklyn, at a time when the neighborhood was just beginning its transformation into a major art district.
 The project was documented by photographer Etienne Fro and remains one of the most defining works in my career.